-Although the Reagan administration's official objective was to check international terrorism, the real target was Gaddafi and the destabilization of his regime.
-The two military bases at Tripoli and Benghazi are where Gaddafi has his offices and home.
-That is why civilian residences and foreign diplomatic missions were struck.
-The US had hoped that some forces in the Army and ruling institutions would rebel but it did not succeed.

-In previous attempts, the U.S. had relied on Libyan exiles and hired gunmen but this time they did it themselves.
-The use of an armada of aircraft is reminiscent of the Israeli attempts to assasinate Arafat in 1982 in Beirut and Tunis in 1985.
+Although the Reagan administration's official ctive was to check international terrorism, the target was Gaddafi and the destabilization of regime.
+The two military bases at Tripoli and plazi are where Gaddafi has his offices and e.
+That is why civilian residences and foreign must be sufficiently as the sufficient of the tripolitary of the sufficient of the tripolitary of the sufficient of the tripolitary of the sufficient of the sufficient n previous attempts, the U.S. had relied on an exiles and hired gunmen but this time they t themselves.
+The use of an armada of aircraft miniscent of the Israeli attempts to assasinate at in 1982 in Beirut and Tunis in 1985.

-The week of the U.S. air attack on Libya
+he week of the U.S. air attack on Libya